Greenland: History

-Early Paleo-Inuit cultures
+Early Palaeo-Inuit cultures

-In prehistoric times, Greenland was home to several successive Paleo-Inuit cultures known today primarily through archaeological finds.
-The earliest entry of the Paleo-Inuit into Greenland is thought to have occurred about 2500 BC.
-From around 2500 BC to 800 BC, southern and western Greenland were inhabited by the Saqqaq culture.
-Most finds of Saqqaq-period archaeological remains have been around Disko Bay, including the site of Saqqaq, after which the culture is named.
+In prehistoric times, Greenland was home to several successive Palaeo-Inuit cultures known primarily through archaeological finds.
+The earliest entry of the Palaeo-Inuit into Greenland is thought to have occurred about 2500 BC.
+From about 2500 BC to 800 BC, southern and western Greenland was inhabited by the Saqqaq culture.
+Most finds of remains from that period have been around Disko Bay, including the site of Saqqaq, for which the culture is named.

 From 2400 BC to 1300 BC, the Independence I culture existed in northern Greenland.
-It was a part of the Arctic small tool tradition.
-Towns, including Deltaterrasserne, started to appear.
-Around 800 BC, the Saqqaq culture disappeared and the Early Dorset culture emerged in western Greenland and the Independence II culture in northern Greenland.
-The Dorset culture was the first culture to extend throughout the Greenlandic coastal areas, both on the west and east coasts.
-It lasted until the total onset of the Thule culture in 1500 AD.
-The Dorset culture population lived primarily from hunting of whales and caribou.
+It was a part of the Arctic small-tool tradition.
+Towns, including Deltaterrasserne, appeared.
+About 800 BC, the Saqqaq culture disappeared and the Early Dorset culture emerged in western Greenland and the Independence II culture in northern Greenland.
+It is unknown whether the Dorset people ever encountered the later Thule people.
+The people of the Dorset culture lived mainly by hunting whales and reindeer.